msierraltav/fake-movie-db/README.md

 - Search Movie by title, actor, or genre.
 - Show results of search in /
-- Show Actors related in a /movie/id new component or page
+- Show Actors related in a movie in a new component

 ## Architecture